-He knew the other version.
-In 1990, his parents were on a trip to in Egypt.
-Near Ismailia a car overtook the bus they were traveling in, and opened fire at it, one grenade exploded under his father.
-His mother managed to drag him out, to watch him breathing his last breath.
-Two days later, she brought the body of which she defined “a good person” back to Israel.
+The story reminded Horwitz of a familiar feeling…He knew the same story.
+In 1990, his parents were on a trip in Egypt.
+Near Ismailia, a car overtook the bus they were traveling in, and opened fire.
+A grenade exploded under his father.
+His mother managed to drag him out, but only in time to see him take his final breath.
+Two days later, she brought the body of her husband back to Israel.